Islwyn Ffowc Elis

 Later works included Y Blaned Dirion (The Meek Planet 1968, another science fiction novel), Y Gromlech yn yr Haidd (The Dolmen in the Barley, 1971) and Eira Mawr (Great Snow, 1972).
 He also wrote a play, pamphlets, hundreds of articles and short stories as well as editing, with Gwyn Jones, Welsh Short Stories for the Oxford University Press (1956).
 His work has appeared in English, German, Italian and Irish translation.
 He was lecturer and reader at the University of Wales, Lampeter between 1975 and 1988.

 From his schooldays to the mid-1970s, Elis devoted a vast amount of time to politics.
 He ran as Plaid Cymru's candidate in Montgomeryshire in the 1959 and 1964 general elections and in a 1962 byelection.
-The so-called "Elvis Rock" graffito beside the A44 road in Ceredigion was originally written with the word "Elis" by two of his supporters in the 1962 by-election, and subsequently altered to read "Elvis".
+The so-called "Elvis Rock" graffito beside the A44 road in Ceredigion was originally written with the word "Ellis" by two of his supporters in the 1962 by-election, and subsequently altered to read "Elvis".

 In retirement, he received a DLitt from the University of Wales.
 In 1999 a biography of Elis by T Robin Chapman, published in both Welsh and in English, appeared.

 In 2021, his novel Wythnos yng Nghymru Fydd that was translated into English by Stephen Morris (in 2019) was published as A Week in Future Wales by Cambria Futura.